 upper waypoint

-The San Francisco Police Officers Association said their colleague was in surgery Monday morning and expected to survive.
+The San Francisco Police Officers Association said their colleague was in surgery on Monday morning and expected to survive.

 The Northern District Police Station of the San Francisco Police Department in San Francisco's Fillmore neighborhood on April 18, 2025.
 SFPD said it recovered two firearms from the scene.
 (Beth LaBerge/KQED)

-They attempted to stop a vehicle in the South of Market neighborhood, but the driver fled, leading to a pursuit.
+Around 10:30 p.m., SFPD officers responded to reports that a vehicle associated with a robbery in the East Bay was entering San Francisco from the Bay Bridge.
+They attempted to stop the vehicle at Mission and First streets in the South of Market neighborhood, but the driver fled, leading to a pursuit.

 The incident is being investigated by the District Attorney’s Office, Department of Police Accountability and SFPD.